moby/moby/experimental/checkpoint-restore.md

 ## Using Checkpoint & Restore

-A new top level commands `docker checkpoint` is introduced, with three subcommands:
+A new top level command `docker checkpoint` is introduced, with three subcommands:
 - `create` (creates a new checkpoint)
 - `ls` (lists existing checkpoints)
 - `rm` (deletes an existing checkpoint)